RonLinu/pendu/README.md

 The original version was in Tcl/Tk.

-I rewrote the game from the ground up in CoffeeScript.
+I rewrote the game from the ground up for the web so it could be truly multi-platform and accessible everywhere.
+I wrote in CoffeeScript because I find it less painful than JavaScript.